-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5 Report-No.: 936/21209919/A

 The serial interface #2 serves only as a printer output and can be connected to a printer or a PC.
 It offers the possibility of continuous recording of actual information on the measurements.